tbsKng/starter-hugo-academic/content/working_papers/FirmHet_CapitalMarkets/index.md

 publication: ""
 publication_short: ""

-abstract: I investigate the importance of different types of financial constraints on firms for the transmission of aggregate equity demand shocks and monetary policy shocks.
-I construct an aggregate series for equity financing shocks from firm-level data using the Granular Instrumental Variables strategy.
-I find that firms with high expected future profitability increase their investment relatively more when capital market funding conditions are exogenously improved.
-The relevance of Tobin’s Q cannot be confirmed however for the transmission of monetary policy shocks.
-Instead, firm liquidity explains the heterogeneity in firm investment rates.
-The level of firm debt is only significant for the transmission of monetary policy prior to the zero lower bound periods.
-My results imply that policymakers have to consider the role of both monetary policy and access to capital markets to stimulate firm investment.
+abstract: "I examines how financial constraints shape the transmission of aggregate external equity financing shocks to firms' equity issuance, changes in outstanding debt, and investment.
+I construct an instrument for aggregate equity financing shocks from firm-level data using the Granular Instrumental Variable (GIV) method.
+The empirical analysis reveals marked heterogeneity in firms’ responses: financially unconstrained firms, as proxied by high cash holdings and dividend-paying status, increase equity issuance significantly by about 1.2 percentage points, substitute equity for debt, and significantly increase investment when capital market conditions improve.
+Highly leveraged firms in contrast refuse both to issue new equity and to reduce outstanding debt consistent with the leverage ratchet effect.
+In line with existing evidence on the adverse effects of debt overhang, highly leveraged firms invest 2 percentage points less compared to the average firm in the sample.
+These findings underscore the importance of considering firm heterogeneity in capital market frictions."

 # Summary.
 An optional shortened abstract.
 # summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Duis posuere tellus ac convallis placerat.
 Proin tincidunt magna sed ex sollicitudin condimentum.

 tags:
-- Firm Heterogeneity
 - Capital Markets
 - External Equity Financing
 - Granular Instrumental Variable